bnbinder/Always-Look-On-The-Bright-Side-Of-Life-Player/README.md

 install chrome driver and extract zip into driver folder (whatever version of chrome you have, download that version): https://chromedriver.chromium.org/downloads
 <br>
 <br>
-follow "Method 1: Repack the installed Chrome extension into the CRX file" on https://techpp.com/2022/08/22/how-to-download-and-save-chrome-extension-as-crx/, and move the crx file to the driver folder
+follow "Method 1: Repack the installed Chrome extension into the CRX file" on https://techpp.com/2022/08/22/how-to-download-and-save-chrome-extension-as-crx/ for this extension https://getadblock.com/en/, and move the crx file to the driver folder
 <br>
 <br>
 run `main.py` and enjoy the music